econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-4-Twisted-Plugin.md

 # <--snip-->
 ```

 First, we instantiate `ConfigParser()`, and read from our `options` parameter that we pass in to grab `'config'` in our options.
 This is essentially grabbing and reading our `settings.ini` file.
 Next, we create a list comprehension for `triggers`.
-We will strip the null characters for every trigger we find in our settings.ini file.
+We strip the null characters for every trigger we find in our settings.ini file.
 Looking at the file, we are able to pull out only the triggers with the `config.get('talkback', 'triggers')` function:

 ```
 # <--snip-->